Thank you for reading our post, please rate this article at the end.

 Don’t Drive After Dark

-The other reason is the “topes” or gaping holes usually appearing from nowhere.
+The other reason is the “topes” or gaping holes that often appear out of nowhere.
 These can also do tremendous damage to your RV.

 Bring Extra RV Parts

-Finally, understand RVing isn’t as popular in Mexico s it is in the US.
-So, there’s limited infrastructure regarding RV parts and other essential supplies.
+Finally, understand RVing isn’t as popular in Mexico as it is in the US.
+There is limited infrastructure for RV parts and other essential supplies.
 Getting simple replacement RV parts is a Herculean task.

 Mexico is a beautiful country with amazing people.
-RVing to Mexico is truly worth it, and it could probably be one of your life experiences.
+RVing to Mexico is genuinely worth it, and it could probably be one of your life experiences.

-The trick to a successful trip to Mexico is adhering to every legal requirement and being nice to the border agents and locals.
+The trick to a successful trip to Mexico is to adhere to all legal requirements and be polite to border agents and locals.

 It would also help if you learned some Spanish beforehand; you’ll have a fun and great time.